Guides to all Local Council Regulations

 Council Maps

-To make this process as simple as possible, we have created guides for pruning and removing private trees throughout the local councils of Victoria.
-These include:
+To make this process as simple as possible for you, we have created guides for pruning and removing private trees throughout the local councils of Victoria and Australia.
+We’ve also included some handy extra tips, including:

 • The benefits of pruning & removing trees for your community